suprachakra/AlumiGuard-AI/README.md

 # AlumiGuard-AI
-Defending Quality in Aluminum Manufacturing with Machine Precision and AI-Powered Perfection
+Defending Quality in Aluminum Manufacturing with Machine Precision and AI-Powered Perfection. it automates detection of aluminum surface defects (cracks, corrosion, pitting, dents).
+It leverages YOLOv8, containerized microservices, and can run on NVIDIA Jetson or in the cloud.

 # Aluminum Defect Detection System

 ## Overview

-This project uses YOLOv8 to detect surface defects in aluminum manufacturing.
+This project uses YOLOv8 to detect surface defects and forging a new era of automated quality in aluminum manufacturing

 ## Features:
 1. **Real-time defect detection API** with 94.7% mAP.